Emily-Herndon/Ensemble-Client/README.md

 - Multer was used to handle multipart form data on the server
 - flowbite/flowbite-react was used for modals and other styling things
-- react-router-dom allowed for routing methods on the client side live - react-icons was used for icons
+- react-router-dom allowed for routing methods on the client side
+- react-icons was used for icons
 - react-responsive-carousel was used to create carousel

 ## INSALLATION INSTRUCTIONS
 - Fork and clone
 - Enter npm install in the terminal
 - Install MongoDb
 - Enter nodemon on the server
 - Enter npm run start on the client

 ## User Stories:
 - As a logged out user, I want to be able to register an account.
 - As a logged out user, I want to be able to log in to my account.
 - As a logged in user, I want to upload each clothing piece in my closet.